 The crew integrated the Nancys' love of birdhouses into the design, imbuing the treehouse with a whimsical, "country-Victorian" style.
-With its handcrafted cupola, "patchwork" walls of reclaimed windows, live-edge cedar siding, and colorful touches, this sweet treehouse embodies the rustic appeal of a birdhouse built for humans.
+With its handcrafted cupola, "patchwork" walls of reclaimed windows, live-edge cedar siding, and colorful touches, this sweet treehouse has the rustic charm of a birdhouse built for humans.

 A combination of oak trees and posts supports the treehouse.
 At the lowest point of the slope beneath the platform, the treehouse rises about 15 feet off the ground.

 The crew integrated lots of reclaimed materials from the property, including doors, windows, and tobacco stakes for deck railing posts.